Here’s a list of frequently asked questions…

 - Payments can take up to five days to reach us and are only received on weekdays (excluding bank holidays).

-- If your payment amount changes, you will need to change the amount of your standing order.
-If you don’t do this, you could end up paying too much or too little to your mortgage.
+- You’re in control of your standing order.
+If your monthly payment amount changes, you’ll need to change the amount of your standing order through your bank.
+If you don’t do this, you could end up paying too much or too little.

-- If you no longer wish to pay by standing order, you will need to cancel the standing order with your bank.
+- If you no longer want to pay by standing order, you’ll need to cancel it with your bank.
 If you don’t do this, your bank will continue to send us the agreed amount (as long as there’s enough money in your bank account).

-- Payments made this way will automatically be split across all parts of your mortgage.
-If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), and want to make payments to a particular part, you should call our Customer Contact Centre on 0330 159 7152 for instructions.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), we’ll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
 Phone lines are open Monday to Friday 8:30am – 6:00pm.

 Please make your cheque payable to Landmark Mortgages Limited and post it to us at: Landmark Mortgages, PO Box 115, Skipton BD23 9FE.